 Confused?
 You’re not the only one.
 In his discussion of his paradox, Galileo was left with no alternative than to conclude that numerical concepts like more, less, or fewer can only be applied to finite sets of numbers, and as there are an infinite number of square and non-square numbers, these concepts simply cannot be used in this context.

-Well, if 99% of 100 lbs of potatoes is water then the water must weigh 99 lbs.
-The 1% of solids must ultimately weigh just 1 lb, giving a ratio of solids to liquids of 1:99.
-But if the potatoes are allowed to dehydrate to 98% water, the solids must now account for 2% of the weight—a ratio of 2:98, or 1:49—even though the solids must still only weigh 1lb.
-The water, ultimately, must now weigh 49lb, giving a total weight of 50lbs despite just a 1% reduction in water content.
+Well, if 99 percent of 100 pounds of potatoes is water then the water must weigh 99 pounds.
+The 1 percent of solids must ultimately weigh just 1 pound, giving a ratio of solids to liquids of 1:99.
+But if the potatoes are allowed to dehydrate to 98 percent water, the solids must now account for 2 percent of the weight—a ratio of 2:98, or 1:49—even though the solids must still only weigh 1 pound.
+The water, ultimately, must now weigh 49 pounds, giving a total weight of 50 pounds despite just a 1 percent reduction in water content.
 Or must it?

 Although not a true paradox in the strictest sense, the counterintuitive Potato Paradox is a famous example of what is known as a veridical paradox, in which a basic theory is taken to a logical but apparently absurd conclusion.